 - Personal Collection.
 This can work well in apparel and accessories.
 If you have a good social media following or fan-base, you can explore this model as well.

 - B2B: Still, businesses from all over Nepal source their products from importers who are located in Kathmandu (Ason, Mahabouddha, Koteswor).
 If you can create a solution in which small businesses can watch a digital catalog of products and can order directly without having to travel to the capital might be a good business.
 Credit, warranties, returns, etc are the things to consider if going with this model.

 How can I start an eCommerce business in Nepal?

+Business organizations of any shape and size can bloom with the help of e-commerce as this opens a lot of new possiblities.
 To start eCommerce business in Nepal, you can either register a firm or a company.
 If you are planning to make the business diverse or plan to scale it, we highly recommend you go with the company.
 You need to specify online transactions, delivery and digital marketing in the objectives while preparing documents for company registration.
 For details about company registration, you can refer to this article: https://bizsewa.com/company-registration-nepal/company-registration-process-of-private-company-in-nepal/